 Among these new towns, that of Malheran, or the Malheran-hill, is to some degree remarkable.
-It has sprung up so suddenly that it is even useless to look for it in "Thornton," that repertory of Indian political geography.
+It has sprung up so suddenly that it is even useless to look for graphy.
 It was founded but a few years ago, and owes its rise to the benefit of railway access, being within three hours of Bombay by the Great Indian Peninsular Railway.
-It is situated midway between Bombay and the Syladree Mountains, or Western Ghauts, having an equable, temperate, and dry climate, within the limits of the sea breeze, being twenty miles from the sea.
-Open air exercise is possible at all times of the day, and the nights are cool.
+It is situated inidway between Bombay and the Syliadree Mountains, or Western Ghauts, having an equable, temperate, and dry climate, within the limits of Open air exercise is possible at all times of the day, and the nights are cool.
 The spot having been selected for settlement, the Bombay Government have had to increase the establishment, and Major Parkinson was lately superintendent of Malheran, and now Lieutenant Parker.
 Under these officers the land has been allotted for building sites, and as its character and climate became generally known, applications for lots were more numerous.
 Slowly, but constantly, the superintendent reports, the number of permanent buildings increased, visitors arrived, and large bodies of workmen were employed, a post-office was opened, a market established, and native dealers flocked in.
 The Government sanctioned a bridle road from Narell to the top of the hill, a system of carriage for visitors and baggage up and down hill was established, and a fund for the construction of roads was raised among the residents, by means of which the superintendents have been able to form roads, which are nineteen miles, between all parts of the station.
 In 1857, to increase the supply of water for the growing population the Government authorised the formation of three masonry dams for impounding the rainfall into a large ravine near the bazaar.
 It is considered this will supply ample water storage for many years to come.
 The springs near the residences have likewise been improved.
 A body of police is provided.